James Haywood Rolling Jr.

 School of Art

-A dual professor of art education and teaching and leadership, James Haywood Rolling Jr. serves as coordinator of Syracuse University’s art education programs, which are based in the College of Visual and Performing Arts and School of Education.
 In his earlier education, Rolling earned an M.F.A. in studio arts research at Syracuse University while studying as a graduate fellow in the Department of African American Studies.
 Rolling completed his doctoral studies in art education at Teachers College, Columbia University, in 2003 under the mentorship of Graeme Sullivan and Judith Burton.
 While preparing teachers for K-12 New York State art teacher certification, Rolling is also actively instigating the reconceptualization of the art education discipline as a natural nexus of interdisciplinary scholarship where visual art, design, and other creative practices intersect as an avenue of social responsibility.

 As a researcher, Rolling is devoted to telling the story of how human beings creatively constitute, shape, and reinterpret personal and collective identity.
 Rolling was an associate editor of the award-winning SAGE Publications Encyclopedia of Identity and is currently a member of the International Congress of Qualitative Inquiry.
 His scholarly interests include arts-based educational research, creative leadership, visual culture and identity politics, curriculum and pedagogy, social justice and community-engaged scholarship, and narrative inquiry in qualitative research.